CHAPTER V - STRIKES AND LOCK-OUTS

 (1) No person employed in a public utility service shall go on strike, in breach of contract

-(a) without giving to the employer notice of strike, as hereinafter provided, within six weeks before striking; or
+(a) without giving the employer notice of strike, as hereinafter provided, within six weeks before striking; or

 My question: Should workers provide 6 weeks' notice before going on strike?
 Is it mandatory to provide 6 weeks' notice to the employer?